-After detox, the next step in treatment is a residential rehabilitation facility.
+After detox, the next step in treatment in a residential Percocet addiction treatment center.
 At an inpatient rehab, the patient lives in a secure, safe, structured environment.
 Licensed therapists and professional substance-abuse workers assist the patient in discovering the underlying reasons for addiction, and begin the process of teaching the patient stress management skills, coping skills, and life skills.
 The patient will participate in group and individual therapy sessions to work through issues contributing to self-destructive behavior.
 Some patients may require treatment for underlying mental disorders such as depression and anxiety that are part of the pattern of addictive behavior.

 Residential rehabilitation treatment can take several weeks.
 Once the recovering addict has advanced sufficiently, treatment transitions to an aftercare program.
 The individual returns to normal life, and, assisted by outpatient rehabilitation sessions, continues on the journey to recovery.